Vyral/robert-mack/_posts/2019-08-05-the-home-inspections-i-recommend-all-buyers-make.md

 Again, if the general inspector finds a problem with the electrical or plumbing system, they may recommend a specialist, but these are the three inspections we start with.&nbsp;

 If you have any more questions about this topic or you have a topic in mind you’d like to see me address in a future video, don’t hesitate to reach out to me.
-Until then, happy selling\!